The birds and the bees? How Hitchcock’s 1963 horror uses birds as punctuation, punishment, and symbols of the unsayable.

 Similarly, Mitch puts Annie and Melanie in conflict as soon as they meet.
 The pointed conversation when Melanie asks for directions is typical of their interactions: characters say one thing, yet they – and we – hear what remains unsaid as clear as day.

 According to Annie Hayworth, Lydia is still mourning husband Frank, and terrified of losing the one man left in her life.
-Meanwhile, Mitch calls her ‘dear’ and ‘darling’, and together they muddle along in companionship and co-parenting of Cathy (Alien’s Veronica Cartwright).
+Meanwhile, Mitch calls her ‘dear’ and ‘darling’, and together they muddle along in companionship and co-parenting Cathy (Alien’s Veronica Cartwright).

 “A clinging and possessive mother?
 Wrong.
 With all due respect to Oedipus, I don’t think that was the case.”